 Over a period of many years, the license fee has declined from nearly $100 to the current $35 (good for ten years), fee which covers your entire family (Part 95.1705(c)(2) Any individual who holds an individual license m ay allow his or her immediate family members to operate his or her GMRS station or stations.
 Immediate family members are the licensee's spouse, children, grandchildren, stepchildren, parents, grandparents, stepparents, brothers, sisters, aunts, uncles, nieces, nephews, and in-laws).

 FRS is the Family Radio Service, and it is another division of the radio spectrum offered by the FCC.
 FRS and GMRS actually share some of the same channels (frequencies), but FRS does not require a license.
-The "Bubble Pack" units you would find at Wal-Mart or other retailer are typically FRS radios.
+The "Bubble Pack" units you would find at Wal-Mart or other retailers are typically FRS radios.
 GMRS radios can communicate with FRS radios on the common channels.

 Displayed below is a Frequency Chart offered by BuyTwoWayRadios.com Get you own copy for Base or Mobile handy reference.